braathwaate/stratego/README.md

 and eventually make it to the flag structure.

 ##  Static position analysis
-Unlike chess, stratego probably requires more pre-processing because it is difficult to obtain the search depths that would render it obsolete.
+Stratego using brute force requires pre-processing because it is difficult to obtain the search depths that would render it obsolete.
 The simple maze running approach has severe limitations and should be replaced by forward pruning and deep search.
 Once the goal for a piece has been established, the move sequence can be determined by selecting only that piece and neighboring pieces on its journey in a deep tree search.
 Ideally, these chases could be run in parallel on separate threads while the broad search continues on the main thread, taking advantage of today's multiple core hardware.
+It is probably only a matter of time until superior algorithms such as those used in the Google Deepmind AlphaZero chess engine make this approach obsolete.
 ## Performance Tuning
 Use perf and perf-map-agent to locate hotspots.
 ## Setups